jiin-son/credit_card_fraud_detection/README.md

 2. **Transformation/standardization on "Amount" and "Time" variable only**: Other variables are already provided with standardized format from the PCA process (initial data processing).
 In this process, I used **StandardScaler** from sklearn.preprocessing.
 This standardize feature removes the mean and scales to unit variance.
 See https://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.StandardScaler.html for more details.

 3. **Oversampling**: The data used in this project is the imbalanced data.
 To reduce the classification error for fraudulent transactions, I oversampled the data.
-The reason why I oversamped before the feature selection is because most variable selection methods assume that the samples are independent.
+The reason why I oversamped before the feature selection is that most variable selection methods assume that the samples are independent.
 To oversample the fraud transactions, I used **SMOTE** from imblearn.over_sampling.
-The SMOTE function oversamples the rare event by using bootstrapping and k-nearest neighbor to synthetically create additional observations of that event.
+The SMOTE function oversamples the rare events by using bootstrapping and k-nearest neighbor to synthetically create additional observations of that event.
 See https://imbalanced-learn.org/stable/over_sampling.html for more details.

 4. **Feature Selection**: To select the most important variables, I used **SelectFromModel** from sklearn.feature_selection.
 SelectFromModel is a Meta-transformer for selecting features based on importance weights.
 See https://scikit-learn.org/stable/modules/generated/sklearn.feature_selection.SelectFromModel.html for more details.